Training and Curriculum

 4. Outpatient Dialysis Service: two months a year

 On the Outpatient Dialysis Service, fellows round daily in the University's 40-station outpatient dialysis unit located nearby the hospital.
 The emphasis of the rotation is on learning to evaluate and manage patients undergoing in-center hemodialysis including managing dialysis prescriptions, hematologic and bone mineral parameters, and handling infectious and vascular access complications.
 Fellows attend a weekly home dialysis clinic where we follow 24 patients who receive home hemodialysis and continuous ambulatory or cycling peritoneal dialysis.
 Fellows receive education in water treatment, dialysis machine operation, and are trained in cannulating hemodialysis accesses and performing peritoneal exchanges.
 They actively participate in multidisciplinary patient evaluations, and in the quality improvement activities of the dialysis unit.

-5. Research Rotation: two months a year
+5. Research Rotation: one month a year

 On the Research rotation, you may design your own project and focus on an area of interest.
 You will select a research mentor from the program faculty who will help guide you on the project of your choice.

 Continuity Clinic Outpatient Experience